 Where the potential for rodent or vermin infestation exists, windows and other openings in basements and cellars shall be appropriately screened with wire mesh or other suitable materials.

-Residential and business premises with the Village of Fultonville, whether improved or vacant, shall be maintained free of all litter; provided, however, that this section shall not prohibit the storage of lifter for a reasonable period of time in authorized receptacles for collection.
+Residential and business premises with the Village of Fultonville, whether improved or vacant, shall be maintained free of all litter; provided, however, that this section shall not prohibit the storage of litter for a reasonable period of time in authorized receptacles for collection.

 Adequate sanitary facilities and methods shall be used for the collection, storage, handling and disposal of garbage and refuse in accordance with the provisions of applicable codes.

-It shall be unlawful for any person to throw, spill, place, deposit, leave or cause to be thrown, spilled, placed, deposited or left, or permit any agent, servant or employee to throw, spill, place, deposit, leave, in or upon any street, highway, alley, sidewalk, park or public building or in any running water or body of water within the Village of Fultonville any garbage, refuse, rubbish, waste material, litter or filth, including but not limited to, sewage, excrement, slops, dead carcasses, compost, ashes, soot or any material subject to be carried by the wind or unwholesome or putrescible matter of any kind.
+It shall be unlawful for any person to throw, spill, place, deposit, or leave or cause to be thrown, spilled, placed, deposited or left, or permit any agent, servant or employee to throw, spill, place, deposit, or leave, in or upon any street, highway, alley, sidewalk, park or public building or in any running water or body of water within the Village of Fultonville any garbage, refuse, rubbish, waste material, litter or filth, including but not limited to sewage, excrement, slops, dead carcasses, compost, ashes, soot or any material subject to be carried by the wind or unwholesome or putrescible matter of any kind.

 It shall be unlawful for any person, as owner, occupant, lessee, agent or representative or in any capacity, to store, deposit, place, maintain or cause or permit to be stored, deposited, placed or maintained outdoors any abandoned, junked, discarded, wholly or partially dismantled or unlicensed motor vehicles or vehicles, motorized equipment, appliance, rubbish or debris as defined in this chapter upon private property within the corporate limits of the Village of Fultonville, except as follows: